gerelef/jproof/README.md

-# status
+# status: stopped/deprecated!
-development has stalled due to lack of time, i WILL return to this when it's even slightly applicable to my day to day (so I can convince myself it's worth it)
+functionality has been covered by the following project https://github.com/alufers/mitmproxy2swagger ~~development has stalled due to lack of time, i WILL return to this when it's even slightly applicable to my day to day (so I can convince myself it's worth it)~~

 # jproof
 A json-schema generator, based on the strictest interpretation possible from a set of input JSON bodies.